cebroker/react-foundation/README.md

 Builds the app for production by setting the bundles in production mode and optimizing the build for the best performance.
 Your app is ready to be deployed!

+## Enviroment Variables
+We've inclueded commonly used custom [enviroment variables](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables) for your convenience.

+### `REACT_APP_URL_BASE`
+If this app is served from a sub-directory on your server, you’ll want to set this to the sub-directory.
+A properly formatted basename should have a leading slash, but no trailing slash.